pikatoste/test.sh/README.md

   For example, to strip all directories and leave only file names you would set: `PRUNE_PATH="*/"`.

-* TEST_MATCH

-  Default: ^test_

-  A regular expression that is matched against function names to discover test functions in managed mode.
-  It is evaluated by grep.

 * COLOR

   Values: yes, no. Default: yes.